OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 Password-guessing attacks are a common and well-known technique used by hackers.
 In this kind of attack, hackers use a dictionary of common passwords to try to guess the correct password for a list of user accounts.
 This kind of attack doesn’t require a deep technical understanding of the target: Ready-made tools are available that utilize word lists and smart rule sets to automatically generate the required requests.

 The default way of blocking this type of attack is locking accounts after a defined number of incorrect password attempts ("login throttling").
-Account lockouts may last a specific duration, such as one hour, or until an administrator manually unlocks the account.
+Account lockouts may last for a specific duration, such as one hour, or until an administrator manually unlocks the account.
 The recommended way however is to implement an exponential back-off algorithm: Here, the time between subsequent login attempts is increased exponentially.
 Such a mechanism has a negligible effect on usability, while still significantly slowing down automated attacks.

 #### Static Analysis

 Check the source code for the presence of a throttling mechanism.
-Verify that the code counts the number of attempts for a user name within a short time frame, and prevents login attempts once the threshold is meet.
+Verify that the code counts the number of attempts for a user name within a short time frame, and prevents login attempts once the threshold is met.
 After a correct attempt, the code should set the error counter to zero.

 The following best practices should be followed when implementing anti-brute-force controls: